ohpauleez/cmma-template/src/leiningen/new/cmma_base/README.md

 You can optionally use Boot or Leiningen, both fed from the shared `project.edn` file.

-You can redefine CMMA's behaviors (compilation, running namespaces, etc.) with environment variables, or redefining the Makefile variables (in either `Makefile` or `Makefile.cmma`)
+You can redefine CMMA's behaviors (compilation, running namespaces, etc.) with environment variables, or redefining the Makefile variables (in either `Makefile` or `Makefile.cmma`).
+This template ships with one such example - caching the classpath of your project.

 CMMA ships with bundled dependency management, but you can use any tool (Boot, Lein, Maven) to resolve dependencies - just [follow the examples](https://github.com/ohpauleez/cmma/tree/master/cmma-clj/examples).